youngzhou1999/SmartPretrain/README.md

 The loss in the pre-training phase decays from around 20 to 1 in a normal setting.

 ## Todo List

-- [ ] Pretext tasks interface of SmartPretrain
 - [ ] Support Argo pre-training
 - [ ] support Waymo pre-training